IIIIQIIII/gaussiansplattingnote/README.md

 The core idea is to leverage the projection properties of Gaussian distributions to project 3D Gaussians onto a 2D plane through transformation, enabling image synthesis.

+In three-dimensional space, an iso-surface (iso-probability density surface) based on a Gaussian distribution will be an ellipsoid, not a two-dimensional ellipse.
+The center of this ellipsoid will be located at the mean of the three-dimensional Gaussian distribution, while its shape, size, and orientation will be determined by the covariance matrix.

+In three-dimensional space, the covariance matrix has three eigenvalues and corresponding eigenvectors.
+These eigenvalues and eigenvectors represent the lengths and directions of the three principal axes of the ellipsoid.
+Larger eigenvalues correspond to longer extensions along the respective axes, and the directions of the eigenvectors determine the orientation of the ellipsoid in space.

 ```Cite
 @Article{kerbl3Dgaussians,
       author       = {Kerbl, Bernhard and Kopanas, Georgios and Leimk{\"u}hler, Thomas and Drettakis, George},